Correlation-Induced Interferometric Geometric Phase Difference in Entangled Neutral Meson Systems: Time-Dependent interferometric Geometric Phase of the Entangled State

 Geometric phases in neutral meson systems have been investigated as potential probes of mixing-induced interference and \CP violation.
 In particular, it has been shown that, within the Berry phase framework, \CP-violating effects in the neutral kaon system acquire a geometric interpretation \cite{Sangiri2024}.
-In this section, we formulate the geometric phase for an entangled system undergoing nonunitary evolution.
+In this section, we formulate an interferometric geometric phase associated with the correlated evolution of an entangled neutral meson system undergoing nonunitary evolution.